zouharvi/hmm-rust/README.md

 ### Smoothing

 I also experimented with rudimentary smoothing.
-This can be done easily by changing the initial probabilities in the constructor (class `HMM`) to some parameter `alpha` instead of zeroes.
-Since probabilities are scaled up by the factor of `1500`, it makes sense to use higher values.

-Interestingly enough, the performance increased by tinkering with start and transition probabilities and not emission probabilities.
-Furthermore, setting initial transition count to a negative number `-32` resulted in the best results (I did not employ grid-search, so there surely exists a better set of parameters.
-The resulting (train, eval) accuracies were (92.47%, 82.15%).
-This is an improvement of (+0.32%, +0.46%).
-The resulting inferences are stored in `data_measured/{p,r}-de-eval-smooth.tt`.
+This is done in the `HMMTag` class by adding fractional counts to emission probabilities, so that there are no hard zeroes.
+I had however only a slight effect on the model performance (only accuracy difference was for training data).
+Smoothing other parameters does not make much sense and also had no effect.

 ### Ice cream